sudarshan-lab/Collabora/README.md

 ## Step 6: Open required ports in GCP firewall

 1. Go to the **Google Cloud Console** > **VPC network** > **Firewall rules**.
-2. Create a new rule to allow inbound traffic on port 5173 for development or port 80 for production.
+2. Create a new rule to allow inbound traffic on port 5173.

 ---